-I love insulation.
-It's a wonderful thing because it saves energy.
+Insulation is a wonderful thing.
+It saves energy.
 It makes buildings more comfortable.
-And it's pretty inexpensive considering how long it lasts (or should last).
-I get asked a lot for my opinion on the best insulation to put in a building and my answer is straightforward: A well-installed insulation is the best.
+And it’s pretty inexpensive considering how long it lasts (or should last).
+I get asked a lot for my opinion on the best insulation to put in a building and my answer is straightforward: The best kind of insulation is a well-installed insulation.
 I like fiberglass.
 I like cellulose.
 I like spray foam.
 I like mineral wool.
 I like blown, sprayed, batt, and rigid insulation.
 Yeah, different materials have different properties, with their advantages and disadvantages.
-But if it's installed well and protected by good water and vapor control layers, it should do its job for a long, long time.
+But if it’s installed well and protected by good water and vapor control layers, it should do its job for a long, long time.

 So, what are my two ways to make sure you get the most out of your insulation?
 Both have to do with installation.